 - Educate and train a new generation of clinical scientists in regenerative medicine

-- Provide a central source of information on regenerative medicine through RMI's website
+- Provide a central source of information on regenerative medicine through institute's website

 - Provide outreach and support to the Greater Los Angeles community regarding stem cells and regenerative medicine